 1. ARE THERE TEACHER MANUALS?

 Nope!
 Each person in the family gets to have their own journal and learn together.
-Everything is built in to each journal.
+Everything is built in to each journal (exception to this is pre-reader/Early Learner).
 We didn’t write these for children; we wrote them for the whole family.
 All black font gets read out loud among everyone.
 All different-colored font is for that particular age group only.
 If you’d like to see how that works in action, go here.

 2. CORE CONNECTIONS: What are they?